romainsacchi/carculator/docs/modeling.rst

 All fuel cell electric vehicles use a proton exchange membrane (PEM)-based fuel cell system.

-Table 8 lists the specifications of the fuel cell stack and system used in ``carculator`` in 2020.
+:ref:`Table 8 <table-8>` lists the specifications of the fuel cell stack and system used in ``carculator`` in 2020.
 The durability of the fuel cell stack, expressed in hours, is used to determine the number of replacements needed - the expected kilometric lifetime of the vehicle as well as the